 If you have chosen the physical PAN card option, a duplicate PAN card will be mailed to your address.

-Follow these steps to download the lost PAN card in an electronic format:
+Follow these steps to download your lost PAN card: